nixworks/public/news/2012/03/14/README.md

 ##### Severe Tropical Cyclone Lua
 ### [Tropical Cyclone Lua heads towards Western Australia's Pilbara region. ](/news/2012/03/14/tropical-cyclone-lua-heads-towards-western-australia-s-pilbara-region.md)
-_Context: Pilbara, Severe Tropical Cyclone Lua, Western Australia_
+_Context: Pilbara, Western Australia, Severe Tropical Cyclone Lua_

 ##### a ferry
 ### [The death toll from the sinking of a ferry in Bangladesh rises to 110 with at least 61 others missing. ](/news/2012/03/14/the-death-toll-from-the-sinking-of-a-ferry-in-bangladesh-rises-to-110-with-at-least-61-others-missing.md)
-_Context: a ferry, Bangladesh_
+_Context: Bangladesh, a ferry_

 ##### earthquake
 ### [A magnitude 6.8 earthquake occurs off the coast of Japan causing a small tsunami that hits the coast of Aomori prefecture on the island of Hokkaido. ](/news/2012/03/14/a-magnitude-6-8-earthquake-occurs-off-the-coast-of-japan-causing-a-small-tsunami-that-hits-the-coast-of-aomori-prefecture-on-the-island-of-h.md)
-_Context: Hokkaido, Aomori prefecture, earthquake, tsunami, Japan_
+_Context: tsunami, Japan, Hokkaido, Aomori prefecture, earthquake_

 ##### Belgian
 ### [The Belgian parents of children killed in a bus crash yesterday travel to Switzerland to identify the bodies. ](/news/2012/03/14/the-belgian-parents-of-children-killed-in-a-bus-crash-yesterday-travel-to-switzerland-to-identify-the-bodies.md)